weis-victor/naming-conventions/FOS-Naming-Conventions.md

 - N.B.
 I almost never use Traffic Shapers anymore after Traffic Shaping Profiles were introduced in FOS 6.4.
 - This is because Traffic Shaping Profiles are much more dynamic, since they can use bandwidth percentages, which are crucial in SD-WAN configurations, where wan1 and wan2 often have different upload/download bandwidth values.
 Using static Traffic Shapers, you would need different Shapers for wan1 and wan2, and maybe even for wan1-upload, wan1-download, wan2-upload, wan2-download if they have asymetric bandwidth.
 Using static Traffic Shapers in a such a scenario could exponentially increase the number of objects you have to create and manage, whereas a Traffic Shaping Profiles can handle all of that complexity in a single object.
 - Furthermore, imagine a scenario where wan1 initially has a subscribbed bandwidth of 100x10, but then you have your ISP upgrade your subscribbed bandwindth to 200x20.
 If you used static Traffic Shapers, you would have to go through and edit all of your Traffic Shaper objects relevant to wan1 and double their max/guarntee values in order to actually realize your bandwidth upgrade.
 But if you used a Traffic Shaping Profile instead, the only change you would have to make would be to edit the Estimated Bandwidth values on the `wan1` interface object, which will allow the Traffic Shaping Profile to re-calculate the appropriate percentages.
 - The only exception to this rule would be if you need to enforce a specific static bandwidth max/guarantee for a certain traffic flow.
-An example use-case for such a need would be ISP who is using FortiGates as their CPE.
+An example use-case for such a need would be an ISP who is using FortiGates as their CPE.
 Such an ISP might have a contract to deliver exactly 100 Mbps x 100 Mbps to their customer.
 In this case, a static Traffic Shaper is required.
 - Name: `<use-case>_shaper`
 	> E.g. `acme-subscribbed_shaper` would enforce the subscribbed bandwidth for ACME Corp, who is an ISP customer